 A description of building a tight little weather-proof hogan out of scrap lumber and sand bags.
 The hogan is surrounded by a wind break that forms a patio, covered by a shade ramada.
 Very plain, but strong enough (because of the sand bags) to withstand desert "box car winds" that can hit 80 mph.
 In later years, he hauled in a junk travel trailer, gutted the inside, and made it into a living room.

 A personal utility district based on his car's alternator.
-You drive the darn car.
+You drive the car.
 Why not use it to pump up deep-cycle batteries strapped to the floorboards.
 A very simple method to generate enough electricity to operate lights, fans, radio, DVD, and water pump.

 What about water?
 Drinking water has to be hauled from a public park in town, 45 miles away.
 Sixty gallons per week.
 The rest of the water comes from two sources.
 One of the other homesteaders, for a carton of cigarettes, will deliver up to 500 gallons of salty non-potable water from a secret well.
-Good enough for evap coolers, for gardening, and for a cool bath on hot days.
+Good enough for evap coolers, for gardening, and for a cool bath.
 The other source is from the wash.
 Homesteaders bury 55 gallon drums in the washes, which fill up during the brief flash floods.

 I Get Around

 Transportation.
-Some of homesteaders of the Smoke Tree are clever mechanics who have built fleets of Mad Max sand carts and dune buggies.
-Some of these vehicles are used to run the nearby gunnery range at night to salvage brass and aluminum tailfins.
+Some of homesteaders of the Smoke Tree are clever mechanics who have built Mad Max sand carts and dune buggies.
+Some of these vehicles are used to run the nearby gunnery range at night to salvage brass casings and aluminum tailfins.
 Trouble is, these vehicles, plus the big 4WD trucks the other homesteaders favor, slurp gas.
 The author has a small, gas-frugal car that he has equipped with winches and come-alongs that pop him out of the sand when he gets stuck in a wash.

 It's like the water.
 You go to town for it.